april-org/april-ann/CHANGELIST.md

   the method didn't works when the matrix was a sub-matrix (slice) of other matrix.
 - Added `matrix.join` method.
-- Added PCA-GS algorithm for efficient computation of PCA (iterative algorithm), `stats.iterative_pca` Lua function.
+- Added GS-PCA algorithm for efficient computation of PCA (iterative algorithm), `stats.iterative_pca` Lua function.
 - Added `fromMMap` and `toMMap` for `matrix` class, currently only with floats.
 - Added basic MapReduce implementation in Lua.